 At the age of 13, Peyton, along with his brother, recorded his first album, a “Tribute to Inspiration.”
 The album boasts songs that include Rose Reed, daughter of Jimmy Reed, Fernando Jones, blues singer Jacob Shultz, and a song concept to his credit called, “She Left Me in the Cold.”
 Peyton is also a past recipient of the Blues Foundation’s, Generation Blues Scholarship.

-A senior at Homewood-Flossmoor High School in Illinois, Peyton participated in his school’s jazz ensemble for three years and is currently a member of the guitar ensemble.
-When he’s not playing with MudCity Blu, Peyton works with after school children for the Homewood Park District.
+As a senior at Homewood-Flossmoor High School in Illinois, Peyton participated in his school’s jazz ensemble for three years and the guitar ensemble.
+Peyton is currently a Digital Audio and Recording Arts major at the University of St. Francis.